-Winners will be announced during a live virtual event on December 13th and each category winner will receive a donation of $50 to DonorsChoose to support the classroom of their choice.
-All projects will be featured on the TCS website and qualifying projects will be shared with participating early elementary classes.
+Winners will be announced during a live virtual event on May 16th and each category winner will receive a donation of $50 to support a select philanthropic organization embodying the spirit of Code 4 Change.
+All projects will be featured on the TCS website and winning projects will be showcased in a special blog.

 The Code 4 Change Challenge in 7 Steps

-Sign Up by November 20thParticipation is free and open to all.
+Sign Up by April 11thParticipation is free and open to all.
 Coders can work individually or as a team, but in order to submit your work, be considered for prizes, or to have your project shared with students, you must be a registered participant.
 If you miss the deadline, you may still be able to participate, just contact us here.

 Find a place to make your project.For beginners ages 6-12, we recommend creating your project in Scratch.
 For ages 12+ or coders with more experience, check out WoofJS, Codepen, or Glitch.
 No matter which platform you choose, you’ll need to create an account in order to save your work and share it.
 (If you already have an account on the platform you’re using, no need to make a new one!)
 Please note: we are only able to accept projects created on these four platforms.
 View our sharing instructions here.

 Visit this page on May 7th to submit your project.All entries must be submitted by 11:59pm on May 7th.
 You must have signed up for our contest to submit your project.
 Project sharing depends on the platform you used to create your project.
 Further down this page, we’ve listed specific sharing instructions for each of the four platforms.

-Cast your votes starting December 6th.Come back to this page starting December 6th to check out all of the Code 4 Change projects and cast your vote for the Coder’s Choice award (one vote per person).
+Cast your votes starting May 8th.Come back to this page starting May 8th to check out all of the Code 4 Change projects and cast your vote for the Coders' Choice award (one vote per person).
 TCS instructors will then playtest the projects and select winners in a variety of categories.